Skip to main content

 Design Goals

-Framework Agnostic - Files are parsed into clearly documented data structures (objects + typed arrays) that can be used with any JavaScript framework.
+Framework Agnostic - Files are parsed into clearly documented plain data structures (objects + typed arrays) that can be used with any JavaScript framework.

 Format Autodection - Applications can specify multiple loaders when parsing a file, and loaders.gl will automatically pick the right loader for a given file based on a combination of file/url extensions, MIME types and initial data bytes.

-Bundle Size Reduction - Loaders for each file format are published in independent npm modules to allow applications to cherry-pick only the loaders it needs.
+Composability and Bundle-Size Optimization - Loaders for each file format are published in independent npm modules to allow applications to cherry-pick only the loaders it needs.
 In addition, modules are optimized for tree-shaking, and many larger loader libraries and web workers are loaded from CDN on use and not included in your application bundle.

 Binary Data - loaders.gl is optimized to load into compact memory representations and use with WebGL frameworks (e.g. by returning typed arrays whenever possible).
 Note that in spite of the .gl naming, loaders.gl has no any actual WebGL dependencies and loaders can be used without restrictions in non-WebGL applications.